How I built my dividend portfolio…and how you can too

 - Utilities companies like Fortis, Canadian Utilities, Emera, Brookfield Infrastructure Partners, Algonquin Power and many more.

 Full-on disclaimer alert!
 Such a list above could be your starting point for your investment research and portfolio considerations.
 Even though I may own some of these companies above this list is not a recommendation for any purchase.
 Your mileage may vary!

 Here is the sector breakdown of the biggest 500 companies in the U.S. market:

 Image courtesy of BlackRock.

 The same principles to Canada can also apply to your U.S. stocks.
-You can consider owning the top holdings in each sector or further still, focus on the sectors that Canada is largely deficient in (e.g., information technology, health care, consumer discretionary) and invest in those to diversify away from Canada.
+You can consider owning the top holdings in each sector as part of the U.S. market (e.g., information technology, health care, consumer discretionary).

 Why don’t you just own dividend ETFs?

 With all this talk about individual stock selection and holding some indexed ETF products, then why don’t I just own dividend ETFs?
 Great question and I’ve answered this a few times on my site, most notably in this post.